ZF Helping Students Become Effective Adults. Helping Effective Adults Become Inspired Leaders

 • Contact Us

-Leaders often are defined as people who control organizational units.
-What a terrible definition!
-Being a boss, doesn’t make you a leader nor does the title Manager; they do, however, create the expectation of leadership.
+Many think of Leaders as people who control companies, governments, or organizations.
+Yet, being a boss doesn't make you a leader nor does the title Manager; they do, however, create the expectation of leadership.
+People also frequently try to identify personal characteristics of an effective leader: charisma, appearance, and good communications skills.
+These do not create effective leaders.

 • That’s a worthy idea; and

-• I’d like to go there; and
+• I’d like to be a part of that; and

 • How can I help?